Loren Legarda: 2013 Senate bid, third term

-She was awarded as a United Nations Global Champion for Resilience in 2015 due to her advocacy and actions on climate change and environmentalism.
+In 2017, pork-like sections worth P4.8 billion in the 2018 national budget of President Duterte were found.
+The budget was crafted by Legarda as Senate budget chair.
 In November 2017, she led the Philippine delegation at the 23rd UN Climate Change Conference (COP23) in Bonn, Germany.
-She was named the first ever National Adaptation Plan (NAP) Champion during the event as mandated by an international treaty ratified by the UNFCCC.
-Legarda became part of a special Philippine delegation to the French Senate to discuss about the Paris Agreement under the United Nations Framework Convention on Climate Change (UNFCCC) dealing with greenhouse gas emissions mitigation, adaptation and finance starting in the year 2020.
-She was named Chevalier (Knight) in the Ordre national de la légion d’Honneur (National Order of the French Legion of Order) by the government of France.
+She was named the first ever National Adaptation Plan (NAP) Champion during the event.
+Legarda was part of the Philippine delegation during the Paris Agreement discussions.
+She was named Chevalier (Knight) in the Ordre national de la légion d’Honneur (National Order of the French Legion of Order).

 She also focused on the enhancement of Philippine culture and the arts.
-Her legislative work included the National Writing Systems Bill, which aimed to institutionalize baybayin and other indigenous writing systems as national writing systems and the National Cultural Heritage Act.
-Legarda pushed for the creation of the Department of Culture and the Arts.
+She pushed for the National Writing Systems Bill, which aimed to institutionalize baybayin and other indigenous writing systems as national writing systems, the National Cultural Heritage Act, and the Department of Culture and the Arts bill, although the measures were not passed into law.
 On February 7, 2019, a bill which safeguards the 1,446 Gabaldon school heritage buildings of the country, authored by Legarda, was enacted into law.
-She also spearheaded the return of the Philippines to the Venice Bienniale, the most acclaimed art exposition in the world, after 5 decades of Philippine absence in the exhibitions.

-Legarda also filed various indigenous people rights, culture, women's rights, and children's rights bills.
-These included the Traditional Property Rights of Indigenous People bill, Indigenous Community Conserved Areas Act, Magna Carta for the Poor bill, Anti-Hazing Law of 2018, and the Anti-Discrimination Bill.
-Legarda backed the passage of the SOGIE Equality Bill in the Senate.
+Legarda filed various indigenous people rights, culture, women's rights, and children's rights bills.
+Legarda backed the SOGIE Equality Bill in the Senate.
 She led the Philippine delegation to the United Nations and urged tougher global actions against cybersex and child trafficking.

-She supported the Philippine Drug War of President Rodrigo Duterte, but said that she does not support the police killings of innocent citizens.
+She supported the Philippine drug war of President Rodrigo Duterte, which has killed at least 30,000 civilians including children, but said that she does not support the police killings of innocent citizens.